charliemcg/TaskKillerV3/README.md

 This app is available at: https://play.google.com/store/apps/details?id=com.violenthoboenterprises.taskkillernoexcuses

 This app uses icons designed by the following authors from Flaticon:
-Freepik
+Freepik,
-Smashicons
+Smashicons,
-Pixel Perfect
+Pixel Perfect,
-Good Ware
+Good Ware,
-Surang
+Surang,
 Pixelmeetup

 This application uses an Open Source color picker.